nodetool-ai/nodetool/docs/chat/help.md

 ## NodeTool

-Tool for creating a new workflow.
+Tool for creating a new node.

 ## WorkflowTool